Welcome Home Roscoe Jenkins

 Welcome Home Roscoe Jenkins is a 2008 American comedy film written and directed by Malcolm D. Lee.
 The film stars Martin Lawrence, Nicole Ari Parker, Margaret Avery, Michael Clarke Duncan, Mike Epps, Mo'Nique, Cedric the Entertainer, Louis C.K., and James Earl Jones.
 The film revolves around a talk-show host having to confront both his Southern roots and entire family during his parents' wedding anniversary.
-Welcome Home Roscoe Jenkins garnered negative reviews from critics, commending the cast's efforts but relied heavily on lowbrow slapstick.
+Welcome Home Roscoe Jenkins was released by Universal Pictures on February 8, 2008 and garnered negative reviews from critics, commending the cast's efforts but relied heavily on lowbrow slapstick, while grossing $43.6 million against a $27–35 million budget.

 Plot

 Dr. R.J.
 "Roscoe" Stevens (real name Roscoe Jenkins) is a successful talk-show host, who not only has millions of adoring fans but has discarded his awkward Southern roots, and is engaged to Survivor winner Bianca Kittles.

-Bringing Bianca and his 10-year-old son Jamaal to his sleepy Southern hometown for his parents 50th wedding anniversary (to which Roscoe reluctantly agreed to attend), R.J. is determined to prove he is no longer the walking disaster his family used to pick on.
+Bringing Bianca and his 10-year-old son Jamaal to his sleepy Southern hometown for his parents' 50th wedding anniversary (to which Roscoe reluctantly agreed to attend), R.J. is determined to prove he is no longer the walking disaster his family used to pick on.
 In Georgia, he is met by his pickpocketing cousin Reggie, accompanied by his girlfriend Amy; and arrives at the family home to greet his parents, Roscoe Sr. and Mama Jenkins; his brother Otis, the town sheriff; Otis' wife Ruthie and their overgrown kids, Junior and Callie; and Roscoe's rowdy sister Betty.
 Roscoe's cousin Clyde drops in, reigniting their past competitiveness, and escorting Lucinda, Roscoe's past love interest.
 Having spent nearly nine years away from his family, Roscoe attempts to impress his family and friends with his newfound wealth and success but fails.

 Throughout his stay, Roscoe endures much self-humiliation: he accidentally hits his mother in the head with a softball during a game, is beaten up by Otis and Betty after insulting them, faces constant blackmail by Reggie, inadvertently ruins the family fish fry by getting into a physical fight with Clyde, and is sprayed by a skunk while sleeping.
 It becomes obvious that he still holds a grudge against his father for showing Clyde preferential treatment when they were younger, while Roscoe Sr. resents his son for changing his name and distancing himself from his family.
 Bianca does not fit in well with the Jenkins, and Roscoe and Lucinda get reacquainted.

 On the Jenkins' anniversary, the whole family gathers for their traditional obstacle course.
 Roscoe and Clyde aggressively make their way through, hurting themselves and others.
 When Roscoe begins to help his son over an obstacle, Bianca yells at him to leave Jamaal so he can defeat Clyde and he does, to his parents' shock.
 Roscoe and Clyde race to the finish line, and Roscoe wins (just as he did 20 years ago).
 As Bianca cheers, Roscoe berates his family, reminding them that it is all about "the team of me".